Indianapolis Traction Terminal: History

 Indianapolis stood at the center of a large interurban network; in 1914 the terminal handled 500 trains per day and seven million passengers per year.
 Interurban service to the terminal ended in 1941 as the industry collapsed.
 The tracks were paved over but the terminal remained in use as a bus station until October 1968, at which time the former train shed was removed.
 In April 1972 the office building was demolished as well.
 The Hilton Indianapolis, originally constructed as the headquarters of Blue Cross Blue Shield of Indiana (part of Anthem), now occupies the block.

 When the Terminal's train shed was torn down in 1968, it was dismantled, not demolished.
-The structural steel girder sections were numbered and removed to the site of the Indiana Museum of Transport and Communication (known today as the Indiana Transportation Museum) in Forest Park, located in Noblesville, Indiana.
-The $10,500 (Note: $ in adjusted for inflation) cost for that portion of the project was almost entirely financed (all but $500 (Note: $ in adjusted for inflation)) by a donation from Ruth Lilly, and the original goal was to eventually reassemble the shed and use it to shelter the museum's existing and future railroad equipment collection.
+The structural steel girder sections were numbered and removed to the site of the Indiana Museum of Transport and Communication (known until its closure in 2023 as the Indiana Transportation Museum) in Forest Park, located in Noblesville, Indiana.
+The $10,500 (Note: equivalent to $ in adjusted for inflation) cost for that portion of the project was almost entirely financed (all but $500 (Note: equivalent to $ in adjusted for inflation)) by a donation from Ruth Lilly, and the original goal was to eventually reassemble the shed and use it to shelter the museum's existing and future railroad equipment collection.
 An adjoining two-story office and waiting room was envisioned, which was to include a scaled-down replica of the terminal's original waiting room.
 However, the plan languished due to the prohibitive projected cost of its reconstruction.
 The stacked girders remained untouched until the early 1980s, when they were finally hauled away as scrap.

 One of the stone eagle sculptures at Old Indianapolis City Hall in 2010.

 The only surviving remnants of the complex today are two stone eagle sculptures that once flanked either side of the train shed.
 They were removed in 1968 and are now located on the steps of the Old Indianapolis City Hall.